Skip to main content

 A C/X-Band LNA Leveraging a Voltage-Tapered Gain-Cell Stacking Technique for 6G and IR-UWB

-This work details the design of a low-power LNA for IR-UWB and 6G satellite communication applications.
+This work details the design of a low-power LNA, fabricated in a 45nm PDSOI process, for IR-UWB and 6G satellite communication applications.
 This device operates in C and X-band, demonstrating superb RF metrics compared to the state-of-the-art.
 Excellent performance is obtained via the adoption of an extremely power efficient topology leveraged at the amplifier’s input stage, whereby two complementary current re-use amplifier cells are stacked between the supply rail and ground.
 The amplifier cells share a common dc bias current, while their RF outputs are combined in parallel through capacitive coupling.
 This allows for bias current scaling with no penalty to voltage gain.
+The theoretical limit of gain-cell stacking is a function of supply voltage, input voltage swing, and the process dependent RF characteristics of a given device.
+Judicious consideration of these three factors can yield marked power savings, especially in a multi-stage design, where a tapered stacking approach may be implemented.
 This technique enables an exemplary LNA which demonstrates a peak gain of 24.1dB, 2.9GHz BW, a 4.5dB NF, and a OP1dB of 0.23dBm, while consuming 6.5mW of power.
 This equates to an excellent LNA FOM when compared to similar devices in the C and X-band.